M64GitHub/libtsprites/README.md

 # libtsprites
 C++ shared library for truecolor unicode terminal sprites, effects, and animations.
-Blazingly fast 2.5D parallax rendering-, effects-, and animation-engine!
+Blazingly fast 2.5D parallax rendering-, extendable effects-, and animation-engine!
 OS independent.
 No dependencies.
 Ideal for terminal games, or just more interesting user interfaces.